Skip to main content

 Configuration

-User and group IDs
+User and Group IDs

 The PUID and PGID environment variables control which user the container runs as.
 Set these to match your host user to avoid permission problems when accessing files.
 To find your user and group IDs: